morsbenj/Noti-Fish-Connect-App-Download/README.md

 ![nf_logo_size_87](https://github.com/morsbenj/Noti-Fish-Connect-App-Download/assets/104463900/d5c402bd-9828-4d13-a044-87bf39463792)

-Noti-Fish Connect Beta App Download
+Noti-Fish Companion

-current version: Uploaded 3:19 PM 7/3/2024
+current version: Uploaded 10:04 AM 2/6/2025

 This is the lates version of the app with pretty much all intended features fucntioning for android.
 So if you are a user that has an android smartphone looking to download the app for use with you new